-Buy to sell (flip) properties – Short term investment
+Buy to sell (flip) properties – Short-term investment

 Gone were the days of taking advantage of zero-downpayment deals and flipping properties overnight.
 This was especially rampant during 2012-2014 when the Developer Interest bearing Scheme (DIBS) was allowed – property speculators took advantage of the downpayment being born by the developer and sold off their properties for a big profit once it is completed.
-Also, now that the Real property Gains Tax (RPGT) have been increased to 5%, you have to be mindful of the additional cost involved when selling off your property.
+Also, now that the Real property Gains Tax (RPGT) has been increased to 5%, you have to be mindful of the additional cost involved when selling off your property.

 Nevertheless, property investors should consider auction properties.
-There are numerous below market deals in prime locations.
-These units may be older and are in the low to medium cost category, but they provide tremendous potential should you put in the time and effort to refurbish and renovate them accordingly to secure a willing buyer.
+There are numerous below-market deals in prime locations.
+These units may be older and are in the low to medium-cost category, but they provide tremendous potential should you put in the time and effort to refurbish and renovate them accordingly to secure a willing buyer.
 According to a property expert, there are over 2,000 properties going on auction each month!

 Alternatively, invest in REIT stocks – Short term & Long term investment